 According to the 2012 results from the Programme for International Student Assessment (PISA) test, the United States is 36th in math, 28th in science, and 24th in reading.
 The troubling results are leading to calls for longer school days and/or longer school years.
 One reason for this is the fact that some high-performing countries have very long school years.
-For example, Japanese students attend school for approximately 240 days and South Koreans attend for approximately 220 days.
+For example, Japanese students attend school for a minimum of 210 days, and South Koreans attend for approximately 220 days.
 Compare this to American students who attend for about 180 days.
 So, a longer school year seems to make sense.

 Longer school years alone don't necessarily correlate with more success.
-German school years are approximately 240 days.
+German school years are approximately 187 to 191 days.
 Finland's school year is 190 days.
-Yet Finnish students do much better on the PISA test than their German counterparts.
+Yet Finnish students do much better on the PISA test than their German counterparts despite spending similar amounts of time at school.
 This table shows the ranking per subject for both countries.

-Fifty extra school days haven't made Germans better students.
 Switzerland, with 191 days in the school year, also outperforms Germany in math with a ranking of 9.
 The Swiss do a little better in reading at 17.
 But they do worse in science at 19.
-The length of the school year doesn't seem to be a huge factor in student achievement.
+The UK, with a school year of 190 days, did worse than all these nations ranking 23rd for reading, 26th for math, and 20th for science.
+Despite having similar school years, all of these countries have very different outcomes.
+The length of the school year in and of itself doesn't seem to be a huge factor in student achievement.

 According to the Huffington Post:

-"A Center for Public Education review found that students in India and China – countries Duncan has pointed to as giving children more classroom time than the U.S. – don't actually spend more time in school than American kids, when disparate data are converted to apples-to-apples comparisons."
+"A Center for Public Education review found that students in India and China – countries [Former United States Secretary of Education Arnie] Duncan has pointed to as giving children more classroom time than the U.S. – don't actually spend more time in school than American kids, when disparate data are converted to apples-to-apples comparisons."

 -- Longer School Year: Will It Help Or Hurt U.S. Students?

-One reason is that more days in school don't necessarily mean more instructional hours for the tested subjects math, science, and reading.
+One reason is that more days in school don't necessarily mean more instructional hours for the tested subjects, math, science, and reading.
+Japanese students spend about 210 days in school, but some of those days include sports days and field trips.
 In some comparisons, American students actually spend more instructional hours per year learning math, science, and reading but still have lower scores.

 Problems With a Longer School Day